ghazisarhan/line2chunk/README.md

-# line2Chunk - nodejs program to serve line-by-line piped input in chunks
+# line2Chunk - nodejs program to serve line-by-line input into chunks

 ## Summary

-line2Chunk is a command line nodejs program to collect timestamped lines that are piped into it and stream to websocket in chunks that are spaced at timeSpan intervals, timeSpan is a millisecond value sent from the client web page (defaults to 1 sec).
-Timestamps from the input stream are assumed to be the first field of each line and are used to compute the output chunk spacing.
-The timeSpan can be changed by the consuming html.
+line2Chunk is a command line nodejs program that collects timestamped lines from its input stream into chunks of a regular timeSpan (generally) larger than the time difference between the lines which are sent to a websocket.
+The timeSpan is a millisecond value sent from the client web page (defaults to 1 sec).
+Timestamps from the input stream are assumed to be the first field of each line.
+The timeSpan can be changed by the consuming web client.

 line2Chunk was written to provide piped pping output as an input to a web client visualizer but can be used to "chunk" any line-by-line output